rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.1.6 =
+= 3.1.7 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix for translation, other bug fixes
+Add Limits items posted in activity,fix count on update and other bug fixes.

 == Sponsors ==